Our Work

 On our Vision trip to Uganda in 2008 we stumbled upon a potential business idea…..providing clean drinking water.
 After returning to the United States, we began to explore the many methods for providing clean water in the developing world.
 In Uganda the most common method to clean water was boiling; a very expensive, time consuming and hazardous proposition.
 After months of research we came up with the idea to transform a seldom used product, the concrete biosand filter, into a highly effective and user friendly product made from durable plastic.

-Since forming our non-profit entity to launch TivaWater in Uganda, we have delivered over 14,000 filters to provide clean water for over 140,000 people.
+Since forming our non-profit entity to launch TivaWater in Uganda, we have delivered over 25,000 filters to provide clean water for over 250,000 people.
 The Ugandan company is owned and operated by a young Ugandan business leader.
-Our U.S. nonprofit has delivered filters to Guatemala, Kenya and Haiti.
+Our U.S. nonprofit has also delivered filters to Guatemala, Kenya and Haiti.
 You can learn more about this story on the TivaWater website.
 For a photo review of the progress of our TivaWater venture, check out the TivaWater Photo Gallery and Video Testimonies.

-Since forming our non-profit entity to launch TivaWater in Uganda, we have delivered over 14,000 filters to provide clean water for over 140,000 people.
+Since forming our non-profit entity to launch TivaWater in Uganda, we have delivered over 25,000 filters to provide clean water for over 250,000 people.
 The Ugandan company is owned and operated by a young Ugandan business leader.
-Our U.S. nonprofit has delivered filters to Guatemala, Kenya and Haiti.
+Our U.S. nonprofit has also delivered filters to Guatemala, Kenya and Haiti.
 You can learn more about this story on the TivaWater website.
 For a photo review of the progress of our TivaWater venture, check out the TivaWater Photo Gallery and Video Testimonies.

 Chicken City Farms

-Since this school will be raising thousands of chickens and eggs every year, we will be using the financial proceeds to pay for the ongoing operational expenses.
+Since this farms is raising thousands of chickens every year, the financial proceeds have made is a self sustaining operation.
 As one of the largest farms in Uganda we have landed on the brand name, Chicken City Farms, to help market our products.

 Chicken City Photo Gallery.